-RB Cambridge has no immediate outdoor space for leisure use.
+RB Cambridge has very limited outdoor space for leisure use - when students make use of the area, they will always be supervised by staff.
 Staff will seek to provide supervised indoor areas that can be used during lunch and other breaks, but will also supervise students who want to use nearby parks, or other suitable areas.
 In such cases appropriate risk assessments will be carried out and supervision made.